Tool to decrypt/encrypt with the international maritime/navy signal flags/code automatically to communicate with ships.

 The International Maritime Signals Flags system is used to facilitate communication between ships, especially when they are at a distance or when they cannot use radio or other electronic means of communication.
 It is used to transmit messages such as warnings, requests for help, navigation instructions, etc.

 dCode retains ownership of the "Navy Signals Code" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Navy Signals Code" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Navy Signals Code" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Navy Signals Code" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Navy Signals Code" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Navy Signals Code" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Navy Signals Code" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.